Climbing the formidable Crib Goch Snowdon for sensational views

 Does Crib Goch lead to Snowdon summit?

 Yes, it does.
-Crib Goch is considered the toughest route to the Snowdon summit.
+Crib Goch is considered the toughest route to the Snowdon Summit.
 Be aware that Mount Snowdon is a busy mountain.
+It is estimated that over half a million people summit every year.
 The queue to the summit was around a 45-minute wait when I went in July 2021.
 Crib Goch is the only path that also leads to the second-highest mountain in Wales, Carnedd Ugain.
 (This I did not have to queue for as I was the only one there).

 There is a car park at the start and finish at Pen Y Pass car park however, it is pretty pricey (see below).
 There are laybys further down but they are very limited.
 You would also have to pay for these and walk further to get to Pen Y Pass.
 If you do wish to park at Pen Y Pass you would need to pre-book your parking ahead of time.